Frequently Asked Questions

 What is a DAT?

-The DAT is a new concept that is similar to a corporate promissory note or bond, with the key difference that the company that is doing the fundraising sets aside a portion of its revenue as a buy-back reserve fund to significantly reduce investor risk.
+The CSO is a new concept that is similar to a corporate promissory note or bond, with the key difference that the company that is doing the fundraising sets aside a portion of its revenue as a buy-back reserve fund to significantly reduce investor risk.

-A smart contract is used to automate the DAT using a bonding curve formula for buying and selling the fractionalized units of the note/bond called FAIRs.
+A smart contract is used to automate the CSO using a bonding curve formula for buying and selling the fractionalized units of the note/bond called FAIRs.
 Except for an initial holding period generally of one year, investors can be assured of liquidity through the buyback reserve fund.
 Since the concept is, at its essence, a debt instrument, it does not affect the company’s cap table in order to raise funds.

 Is there an investor classification required?

-Yes, in early days, whilst the RML DAT is subject to a regulatory sandbox and its likely limitations, the investors will likely need to be “qualified”, “accredited” or “sophisticated”.
-This requirement depends on the laws of the jurisdiction in which the investor is a resident and the required regulations of the jurisdiction that the DAT is based (which is likely to be Malta where NSL is discussing a regulatory sandbox to test the concept).
+Yes, in early days, whilst the RML CSO is subject to a regulatory sandbox and its likely limitations, the investors will likely need to be “qualified”, “accredited” or “sophisticated”.
+This requirement depends on the laws of the jurisdiction in which the investor is a resident and the required regulations of the jurisdiction that the CSO is based (which is likely to be Malta where NSL is discussing a regulatory sandbox to test the concept).

 After the sandbox experiment satisfies the regulator, then there is likely to be a gradual relaxation of the investor status requirements.